drivendataorg/boem-belugas-runtime/README.md

 run the tests in `runtime/tests`.
 These tests take ~30 minutes to run through, and may take longer if your build is queued behind others.
 You will see a section on the pull request page that shows the status of the tests and links to the logs.

-You may be asked to submit revisions to your pull request if the tests fail, or if a DrivenData team member asks for revisions.
-Pull requests won't be merged until all tests pass and the team has reviewed and approved the changes.
+You may be asked to submit revisions to your pull request if the tests fail, or if a D

----

-## Good luck; have fun!

-Thanks for reading!
-Enjoy the competition, and [hit up the forums](https://community.drivendata.org/) if you have any questions!